 Being a physician is one of the most exciting and challenging careers, but also requires some of the most extensive training of any profession.
 Medical school requires four years beyond your undergraduate degree.
 The first two years of medical school focus on coursework and the last two on clinical studies.
 During the first year students take basic-science coursework that is biology-intensive.
 First year courses typically include gross anatomy, histology, embryology, neuroanatomy, genetics, biochemistry, physiology, and behavioral science.
 During the second year coursework focuses more on understanding, diagnosing, and treating diseases.
 Coursework includes pathology, microbiology, pharmacology, and diagnostic examination and evaluation.
 During the third year students begin clinical rotations where they gain expertise in specialties within medicine, such as surgery, obstetrics, gynecology, and internal medicine.
 The last year involves clinical electives where individuals enter additional rotations in specialty areas of their choosing.
 After medical school you are a "doctor" (MD or DO), but you are required to spend at least three to four years in residency before you can practice medicine independently.
 Residency is performed at a hospital or clinic, usually different from where you went to medical school.
 However, the first step in becoming a physician is to gain admittance to medical school.

 As an undergraduate, your primary focus should be on completing all requirements for applying to medical school, excelling at academics, and preparing to take the MCAT.
-Below are some specific questions that are frequently asked by UNC Asheville undergraduates:

 What are the minimum course requirements?